Alan Milburn to lead ‘uncompromising’ review into rising NEETs

 Figures show that nearly one million young people, approximately one in eight young people aged 16 to 24, are currently NEET.

-The number of young people claiming Universal Credit (UC) health and employment support allowance has increased by more than 50 per cent in the last five years.
+The number of young people claiming Universal Credit (UC) health and employment support allowance has also increased by more than 50 per cent in the last five years.

-Around 80 per cent of young people on the UC health element currently cite mental health reasons or a neurodevelopmental condition among declared health conditions.
+And around 80 per cent of young people on the UC health element currently cite mental health reasons or a neurodevelopmental condition among declared health conditions.

 The NEET review announcement comes days after new analysis from Sir Charlie Mayfield’s Keep Britain Working review also revealed a 76 per cent increase in economically inactive 16–34-year-olds with mental health conditions since 2019.